Dennis Hastert: Arraignment and pretrial proceedings

 On June 12, federal prosecutors, with the agreement of Hastert's attorneys, filed a motion for a protective order seeking to bar the public disclosure of the identity of "Individual A" and other sensitive information.
 The motion states that "the discovery to be provided by the government in this case includes sensitive information, the unrestricted dissemination of which could adversely affect law enforcement interests and the privacy interests of third parties."
 The draft order contained language directing the parties to file any such sensitive information under seal.
-On June 16, Judge Durkin granted the motion for a protective order but did not sign such an order.
+On June 16, Durkin granted the motion for a protective order but did not sign such an order.

 At a status hearing on July 14 (which Hastert again did not attend), the parties updated the court on preparations for trial.
 At the hearing, Green said: "The indictment has effectively been amended by leaks from the government.
 It is now an 800-pound gorilla in this case.
 It has been injected in this case I think impermissibly.
 (The question is) whether I wrestle with that gorilla or I don't wrestle with that gorilla."
 Green also said that the defense would file a motion to dismiss the indictment, possibly under seal.
-Judge Durkin "cautioned that even if he allows part or all of the motion to be hidden from the public, his ruling would be public and likely would disclose sealed portions of the motion."
+Durkin "cautioned that even if he allows part or all of the motion to be hidden from the public, his ruling would be public and likely would disclose sealed portions of the motion."
 At the same hearing, the prosecution said that they expected a trial to last about two weeks.

 Hastert shut down his "Keep Our Mission" leadership PAC at the end of June 2015 and transferred $10,000 (the vast majority of the PAC's remaining funds) to a new legal defense fund, the J. Dennis Hastert Defense Trust.
-A Federal Elections Commission report lists the defense fund's address as a Sunapee, New Hampshire property owned by Republican donor and ex-Gerald Ford White House staffer James Rooney.
+A Federal Election Commission report lists the defense fund's address as a Sunapee, New Hampshire property owned by Republican donor and ex-Gerald Ford White House staffer James Rooney.